 Our 14 named pools can offer fly fishing and spinning from both bank and boat for up to 8 rods.
 Pools such as the March Pool, Boxwood Bush, House Pool, Apple Haugh and Islamouth offer great sport in high water levels, while in lower water you can fish the Tunnel Stream, Tunnel Hole, Boxwood Boils, Cormorant Tree and Castle Pools.

-Head Ghillie Calum McRoberts and second ghillie Daniel Wright welcome the expert and novice alike and can provide tuition if required.
+Head Ghillie Calum McRoberts and second ghillie John Ross welcome the expert and novice alike and can provide tuition if required.
 We have fantastic Bruce & Walker fly and spinning rods available for guests to use and our ghillies are always happy to advise in advance of your trip on the best tackle for the conditions.

 Our newly renovated Ferry Cottage boathouse is spacious and extremely well appointed, with a kitchen, a large oak banquet table and a stove.
 The Meikleour House fishing hut is a little gem that can be booked at no extra cost for private parties.